 You should hold an upper second class honours degree or the equivalent from an international institution.

-You should also have a minimum of four weeks’ work experience in magazines or newspapers.
+You should also have a minimum of two weeks’ work experience in magazines or newspapers.
+This includes professional online publications and regional media.
 Student journalism or self published journalism, such as a good quality blog, is also considered relevant and may be enough to secure a place on the MA.

 Don’t meet the entry requirements?
 INTO City, University of London offers a range of academic and English language programmes to help prepare you for study at City, University of London.
 You’ll learn from experienced teachers in a dedicated international study centre.